 2018 Summit for New York City

 The age of the automobile fundamentally altered 20th century urban streetscapes.
 As autonomous vehicle technology advances, we are approaching yet another point of inflection.
 With that comes an opportunity to wholly rethink our city streets, reclaim space from cars, and apply human-centered design principles.
-Whether this becomes a reality depends on proactive planning.
 How do we realize a public realm and pedestrian experience worthy of the 21st century?